 Disregarding functional gains and time-to-produce-effect

 Incomplete documentation may also involve a failure to assess and attend to functional gains.
 Functional gains would be reflected in terms of objective, measurable improvements in areas such as strength, range of motion (ROM), endurance, positional tolerances, and physical performance (e.g., lifting, pushing, the ability to perform more activities at work, and activities of daily living (ADLs), such as putting on one’s socks or walking).
-The DOWC Medical Treatment Guidelines (MTG) also specify “time-to-produce-effect” intervals during which functional gains should be observed.
+The DOWC Medical Treatment Guidelines (MTG) specify “time-to-produce-effect” intervals during which functional gains should be observed.
 These intervals are defined for different types of treatment modalities and categories of injury (see the Utilization Guide for Initial Time to Produce Effect for a summary).

 Manipulative treatments that continue without evidence of functional gain may represent excessive treatment, which can contribute to poor outcomes and avoidable cost.
 Care beyond eight weeks may be indicated for certain chronic pain patients in whom manipulation is helpful improving function, decreasing pain and improving quality of life.